thisisashwinraj/Elxsi-Mathematical-Python-Package/README.md

 Before opening a Pull Request it is recommended to have a look at the full contributing page to make sure your code complies with all the pull request guidelines.
 Please ensure that you satisfy the [~/checklist](https://github.com/thisisashwinraj/Elxsi-Mathematical-Python-Package/tree/main/Template%20Files/PULL_REQUEST_TEMPLATE) before submitting your PR.

-Navigate to this subdirectory & check status of all files that were altered (red) by running the below code in Git Bash:
+Navigate to this sub-directory & check status of all files that were altered (red) by running the below code in GitBash:
 ```
 git status
 ```